ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Test Steps:

 1. Retrieve the initial nonce value of the account.
-2. Perform an action that triggers a nonce update, such as initiating a transactions.
+2. Perform an action that triggers a nonce update, such as initiating a transaction.
 3. Retrieve the updated nonce value of the account.
 4. Repeat steps 2-3 multiple times, performing the same action each time.
 5. Verify that the updated nonce values obtained in step 3 are unique and different from the initial nonce value and each other.
-6. Verify that the nonce values used in step 4 can be indepedently recalcuated using the nonce implementation in the BPI.
+6. Verify that the nonce values used in step 4 can be independently recalculated using the nonce implementation in the BPI.

 Test Passing Criteria:

 * The initial nonce value is retrieved successfully.
 * The updated nonce values obtained after performing the same action multiple times (steps 3-5) are unique and different from the initial nonce value, and each other.
-* The updated nonce values from step 4. can be indepedently recalcuated using the nonce implementation in the BPI.
+* The updated nonce values from step 4. can be independently recalculated using the nonce implementation in the BPI.

 #### **[D35]**
 An account SHOULD have one or more units of value-accounting balances.